sDriskell/JobSearchApiApplication/README.md

 # Working Functions:
 - Scrape jobs from GitHub
-- Save to text file
+- Save results of scraping to text file
-- Create database, table
+- Create database, table for storing results
-- Save to table
+- Save text file results to table
+- Created test functions to compliment each core function of application